-I was introduced to the New Orleans restaurant scene firsthand in spring 2017 during a family trip.
+I was introduced to the New Orleans restaurant scene firsthand during a family trip.

 My parents introduced my brother and me to their favorite restaurants, several of which are inarguably the best places to eat in New Orleans.

 Each subsequent trip has given me a greater appreciation for this culturally-rich city.

-Below is my curated list of the best restaurants in New Orleans.
-It will be updated with each return trip.
+Below is my curated list of the best restaurants in New Orleans, which I'll update as I continue to exploring the city.